 Having been a part of cutting-edge medical education his entire clinical career, he has the knowledge, insights, and skills to produce medical education that clinicians and students love.

 From mobile apps to podcasts, to online communities of healthcare providers, to innovative scientific publications, Jordan has helped shape the direction of the forward-thinking medical education world for years.
 He is also a passionate and engaging speaker who promises to not bore your audience to death or torture them with poorly-designed slide decks.

-Jordan values the personal relationships we build with our clients and enjoys a misguided belief that he is still (or ever was) good at basketball, reading, and traveling in his spare time.
+Jordan values the personal relationships we build with our clients.
+In his spare time, he enjoys reading, pre-covid travel, spending time with his adorable new daughter, and a misguided belief that he is still (or ever was) good at basketball.

 Get in touch with Jordan here.